Rachel Healy

 Forthcoming Publications

-'Giorgio Cornaro & the Cloth of Gold', Source: Notes in the History of Art, 2025.
+• ‘Cardinal Marco Cornaro and Raphael's Head of a Cardinal’ in Source: Notes in the History of Art, 2026.